Skip to content

 Mechanism

 Cagrilintide engages both amylin and calcitonin receptor signaling with careful receptor selectivity profiling.
-Native amylin binds primarily to amylin receptors — heterodimeric complexes of the calcitonin receptor (CTR) with one of three receptor activity-modifying proteins (RAM
+Native amylin binds primarily to amylin receptors - heterodimeric complexes of the calcitonin receptor (CTR) with one of three receptor activity-modifying proteins (R

 Potential Benefits